-Unfortunately, just because a good percentage of the more youthful portion of the population knows that life insurance is something they can and even should buy to protect their survivors in the event that they pass away, that doesn’t mean everyone who should do so follows through with a purchase.
+Unfortunately, just because a good percentage of younger Americans knows that life insurance is something they can and even should buy to protect their family, many never purchase it.

 According to the second study mentioned above, less than 20 percent of those who consider themselves to be Gen X or Y say they’re likely to buy life insurance at this point.

-Another LIMRA study, on the other hand, found that those in the previously discussed generations overestimate the price of life insurance by between 119 and 213 percent, respectively—which is unfortunate for both those “youngsters” and their loved ones, as the same piece of research also found that cost is what keeps most Americans from investing in this kind of insurance product.
+Another LIMRA study, found that those in the previously discussed generations overestimate the price of life insurance by between 119 and 213 percent, respectively.
+This is unfortunate for both those “youngsters” and their loved ones, as the same piece of research also found that cost is what keeps most Americans from investing in this kind of insurance product.

 All of this jives with what Root has personally experienced in his time as an insurance agent.